 Successful branding for architects starts with clear goals.
 A simple way to decide on your branding goals is to identify where you are now and where you plan to be in one year, three years, and five years.

-If you're an individual architect, decide whether you want to grow your own clientele or you're aiming to get a position with an established firm, start by getting clear on what type of projects do you want to add to your portfolio, what skills and expertise do you want to develop?
+Whether you are growing your own firm or have a position with an established firm, start by getting clear on what type of projects you want to add to your portfolio.
+What skills and expertise do you want to develop?
 What do you want to be known for?

-If you're an owner or managing principal at an architecture firm, you want to identify goals and understand when growth and success look like for your firm.
+If you're an owner or managing principal at an architecture firm, you want to identify goals and understand what success looks like for your firm.
 Is your goal to become a large firm or do you want to carve out a niche as a boutique firm?
 Do you want more local projects or do you want to focus on specific type of projects but expand to work in various locations?

-Before you start setting goals for branding and marketing, it is important to have a clear picture of your business' financial goals.
-Beyond having goals for free income, that financial insight will help you calculate the value and number of new clients you need to attract, and the staffing you need to handle new projects.
+It is important to have a clear picture of your financial goals.
+This insight will help you calculate the value and number of new clients you need to attract, and the staffing you need to handle new projects and maintain profitability.

 Get SMART about your goals!

 2. Know Your Audience

 It's not enough to just hope the right client stumbles upon your services.
 In fact, hope is not a marketing strategy.
 To find your clients, you need to get out there and get in front of the best audience based on the services you offer.

-Narrowing your focus to your key audience is important when you're trying to grow and expand your brand.
+Narrowing in on your key audience is important when you're trying to grow and expand your brand.
 Be as specific as possible to identify who your brand needs to connect with.